davecore82/davecore82.github.io/_posts/2021-4-2-How-to-use-the-CIS-Compliance-Tools-from-Canonical-on-Ubuntu-Pro-18.04.md

 ```

 And now you can proceed with the next steps from the “Configure and run CIS Benchmark rule” section of the Ubuntu’s documentation about  [CIS for Ubuntu 18.04 and Ubuntu 16.04](https://security-certs.docs.ubuntu.com/en/cis-18-16).

-**UPDATE 2021-04-20:** Manually running the CIS scripts as described in that “Configure and run CIS Benchmark rule” section will have some challenges in cloud VMs.
-For example in Azure there are some problems with udf being disabled because some Azure integrations require it.
-Other issues can include not having various separate partitions, setting up a firewall and configuring SSH with a few more settings.
-Users will want to review each of the failures for their use case and decide which ones they can further fix.